ffflorian/gh-open/README.md

 ```
 Usage: gh-open [options] [directory]

-Open a GitHub repository in your browser
+Open a GitHub repository in your browser.
+Opens pull requests by default.

 Options:
   -p, --print    Just print the URL
+  -t, --tree     Open the branch tree (and not the PR)
   -v, --version  output the version number
   -h, --help     output usage information
 ```